scribe-security/docs/docs/valint/policies.md

 > For `evidence` details, see [Policies](#context-match-fields) section.
 > For `with` details, see related rule section.

-## Verify Artifact rule
+## Verify Artifact rule type

 ---
-The Verify Artifact rule enforces a set of requirements on who produced artifacts across your supply chain as well as what information should be collected on each artifact.
-In other words, it ensures produced artifacts' (`targets`) integrity by checking the expected evidence, signatures and origin in your supply chain.
+A rule of Verify Artifact type verifies some properties of an artifact.
+Examples of such checks are:

 * Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the input.
 * Signing Identity: The artifact should be signed by a specific identity, as specified by the `identity` fields in the input (for signed evidence).
-* Evidence Format: The evidence format should follow the specified format(s) either in the `format-type` or `format` field of the input.
+* Evidence Format: The evidence format should follow the specified format(s) provided in the `format-type` field of the input.
 * Origin of artifact: The artifact should originate from an expected source, as specified by the `evidence` [origin labels](##origin-context).
 For instance, you can verify that an artifact is generated from a particular pipeline or repository.
 * Artifact details: The rule applies to a specific artifact or any group of artifacts, as specified by the `evidence` [subject labels](##subject-context).
-* Policy as code: The rule allows extension of the verification using custom scripts, as specified by the `rego` or `script` input.
+* Policy as code: The rule allows extension of the verification using custom scripts, as specified by the `path` or `script` input.

 ### Use cases

-The `verify-artifact` rule can be used to enforce compliance with specific supply chain requirements, such as:
+A rule of `verify-artifact` type can be used to enforce compliance with specific supply chain requirements, such as:

 * Images must be signed and produce a CycloneDX SBOM.
 * Images must be built by a CircleCI workflow and produce a signed SLSA provenance.